huachuman/Zotero-Redline-theme/README.md

 # Zotero Redline (functional Zotero theme)
-Make the most out of your pixels and try this compact, functional but sexy Zotero theme.
+Make the most out of your pixels and try this compact, functional Zotero theme.

 Currently designed for dark mode.